Chau-Ngoc-Huy/BlockChain/README.md

 ## BlockChain

 This project is a simple crypto currency base on BlockChain by Javascript.
-This project has all the function about basis BlockChain.
+This project has all the function about basis BlockChain hehe.

 ## Initialization